kel-github/imaging-cert-reward-att-task-code/sess-mri-exp/README.md

 # Imaging the influence of value and certainty on visual attention
 ## STRIAVISE WP1

-Task code for collection of behavioural data in the MRI scanner with:
+Task code for collection of behavioural data in the MRI scanner with TRs 1.92
-TRs 1.51, 1.92, .7

 (c) Kelly Garner, 2018
 Free to use and share, please cite author/source